 - Healthcare administration and academics

-- Inpatient setting as psychiatrist and internist on Med/Psych unit
+- Inpatient setting serving as psychiatrist and internist on a med/psych unit (also known as complexity intervention unit)

 - Inpatient or outpatient setting working with geriatric patients

-- Emergency psychiatry (requires strong medical knowledge base)
+- Emergency room psychiatry (requires strong medical knowledge base)

-- More specialized training (some combined physicians go onto fellowships post-combined training)
+- More specialized training (some combined physicians pursue fellowships post-combined training)

 - ID fellowship (focusing on medical and psychiatric care for HIV patients)